-The 120 m wide easement from Woodstock Substation to Dajarra Road Substation (Renewable Energy Hub and CopperString Core) accounts for a potential future duplication of these sections
+The 120 m wide easement from Woodstock Substation to Dajarra Road Substation (Renewable Energy Hub and CopperString Core) accounts for a potential future duplication of these sections of the transmission line.
+Construction will only occur on the southern 60 m side of the 120 m easement, leaving the northern side for an expansion in the future, if required.

 Connection to the existing NWPS near Chumvale Substation will be achieved by cutting in to the existing 220 kV transmission lines connecting Chumvale Substation to the Ernest Henry Mine and Dugald River Mine.
 These cut-ins will connect the Dajarra Road Substation to the Chumvale Substation and transfer connection of the two mines' 220 kV transmission lines to the Dajarra Road Substation.
-A 60 m wide easement is required for the dual circuit line connecting to the Chumvale Substation and the Ernest Henry connection (one line for each connection) and an 80 m wide easement is required for the Dugald River connection.
+A 60 m wide easement is required for the single circuit line connecting Dajarra Road Substation to the Chumvale Substation and to extend Ergon's Ernest Henry 220 kV line to the Dajarra Road Substation.
+An 80 m wide easement (matching the width of the Dugald River mine access lease) is required to extend MMG's Dugald River 220 kV line to the Dajarra Road Substation.

-The remaining sections (Mount Isa Augmentation, Southern Connection, Cannington Connection, and Phosphate Hill Connection) will have 60 m wide easements, with the transmission line being constructed in the centre of the easements.
+The remaining sections (Mount Isa Augmentation, Southern Connection, and Woodya Connection) will have 60 m wide easements, with the transmission line being constructed in the centre of the easements.